gvwilson/thirdbit/fiction/iffy/index.md

 "Governor's afraid the Zillions are gonna try somethin'," the captain of a ship two piers over told Aunt Naggie confidently.
-His avatar (a parrot with an eyepatch) nodded on the little screen that hung next to the stove, the bar beside it showing a 92% probability that the speaker was actually who they claimed to be.
+His avatar (a parrot with an eyepatch) nodded on the little screen that hung next to the stove, the bar beside it showing 97%.
-"That ship y'all sunk and the sab they was lookin' for yes'dy in the Dance Hall—there's trouble cookin' for sure."
+"That ship as sunk the *Taroona* an' the sab they was scaffin' for yes'dy in the Dance Hall—there's trouble cookin' for sure."

 Aunt Naggie nodded, worry written on her face.
 Iffy went out on deck
-and watched the Marines unpack and assemble the gear they'd brought with the speed and skill of the inducted.
+and watched the Marines unpack and assemble their gear with the speed and skill of the inducted.
 She wondered how Honesty was doing—was de still derself, or was de struggling right at that very moment to make sense of the reflexes and attitudes of some long-dead soldier?

-By the time Aunt Naggie joined her a portable railgun squatted beside a pair of barrel-shaped capacitors.
+By the time Aunt Naggie joined her a portable railgun squatted beside a pair of steel-gray capacitors.
 Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's nature book.
 Drones the size of seagulls patrolled overhead,